Krzysztonek/Krzysztonek-Icons/README.md

 ## 📖 What icons are inside

-Basically, this repo contains several typical Chinese and Japanese structures being typically found in gardens or natural open spaces in Far Eastern countries.
+Basically, this repo contains several typical Chinese and Japanese structures being typically seen in gardens or natural open spaces in Far Eastern countries.
 Some familiar gardening tools are also included.

 [//]: # (Start Krzysztonek Icons)